Master of Education, Curriculum and Instruction

 This program is best suited for practicing educators who are committed to creating school environments that enhance the learning of all students.
 We seek students who are deeply committed to k-12 teaching and enjoy actively examining and improving their own work and the manner in which they and their colleagues create communities of support.

-While anyone may enroll in this program, it is designed for individuals who have or have had a teaching license and want to expand their knowledge in instructional practices and/or content related to teaching K-12 students by earning a master’s degree.
+The program is designed for individuals who have a valid, regular Oregon teaching license and want to expand their knowledge in instructional practices and/or content related to teaching K-12 students by earning a master’s degree.
 The vast majority of candidates will have only a bachelor’s degree.

 In Oregon, in order to maintain a teaching license, teachers must have earned 30 semester hours of continued study in a planned, approved program within 10 years.
 Since this is only 6 semester hours shy of the requirement for a master’s degree and districts offer sizeable salary increases for teachers with master’s degrees, virtually all inservice teachers who don’t already have master’s degrees go this extra step.